uuid6/uuid6-ietf-draft/README.md

 - Utilize the issue tracker to discuss topics, solutions, problems, typos and anything else.
   - Where possible contribute to an existing [Discussion Thread](https://github.com/uuid6/uuid6-ietf-draft/issues?q=is%3Aissue+is%3Aopen+label%3ADiscussion) vs creating a new thread.
   - Reviewing is the pre-Draft 01 [Research efforts](https://github.com/uuid6/uuid6-ietf-draft/tree/master/research) is encouraged before diving into discussion threads.
-  - New threads that propose alternative text should utilize `Proposed Draft Change` GitHub issue template proper information is captured for the draft authors.
+  - New threads that propose alternative text SHOULD utilize `Proposed Draft Change` GitHub issue template to ensure proper information is captured for the draft authors.
   - Be civil!
 - Pull requests will be accepted  *as long as the text is concise, clear and objective.*
   - PRs will not be accepted for changes to the decision made for the draft without full discussion.